 All children and young people have a right to a primary education, which should be free.
 Our aim is that learning at Jennett's Park CE Primary School should empower children.
-It should celebrate success and progress for all, and be part of our role as heart of the local community.
+It should celebrate success and progress for all, and be part of our role as heart of the local community and serving our local community.